top of page

 Deah Barakat Annual Awards

 May they all rest in peace and receive the highest rewards in Heaven.
-Indeed they were all winners in this world and will be in the Hereafter.
+Indeed, they were all winners in this world and will be in the Hereafter.

 The Chrys Gee Activist Award:

-Alongside her husband and children, she showed up at every rally, march, and vigil.
+Alongside her husband and children, she showed up at every rally, march and vigil.
 She showed up for hearings and testimonies and visited our legislators’ offices, sharing her concerns and advocating for a better future.
 She did not aspire to leadership and never looked for fame.
 Instead, Chrys selflessly showed up, whenever and wherever she was called.

 When she wasn't standing out front, fighting for the rights of others, she was in the background, doing the hard messy work to keep the progressive grassroots engine going.

 Chrys cared about the community.
-She helped at the My Project USA warehouse, volunteered at her children's school, and supported our immigrant neighbors in this sanctuary, with her laughter, love, time, and resources.
-Chrys was a DOER with an incredible heart and she gave with every ounce of her being.
+She helped at the MY Project USA warehouse, volunteered at her children's school and supported our immigrant neighbors in this sanctuary with her laughter, love, time and resources.
+Chrys was a doer with an incredible heart, and she gave with every ounce of her being.

 Her sudden death in December 2018 was not only a shock but a true tragedy that has left a huge void in our community.
-This award is to honor Chrys and the remarkable person she was, as well as further her legacy in the hope of inspiring others to continue the amazing work she started.
+This award is to honor Chrys and the remarkable person she was, as well as to further her legacy in the hope of inspiring others to continue the amazing work she started.

 Deah’s Awards General Criteria:

 These awards recognize and honor exceptional individuals who make volunteerism and community service a way of life.
 Those who exemplify the best in volunteering, a sense of caring and responsibility for others that connects citizens and solves community problems.
-Each award winner must be someone who make selfless and extraordinary contributions, in addition to those associated with their normal job duties, for the betterment of the local community and beyond.
+Each award winner must be someone who makes selfless and extraordinary contributions, in addition to those associated with their normal job duties, for the betterment of the local community and beyond.

 1. Deah's Change Maker of The Year Award: